K4m1lP/MotherTruckerMulti/README.md

 # MotherTrucker

 2D game about fighting tanks.
-NAvailable for multi- or single-player.
+Available for multi- or single-player.

 ## Autorzy